braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/workflow_automation/hightouch/hightouch_personalization_api.md

 # Hightouch Personalization API

+{:.subintro}
-> Hightouch's [Personalization API](https://hightouch.com/docs/destinations/personalization-api) is a managed service that lets you host a low-latency data API based on any dataset in your cloud data warehouse.
+Hightouch's [Personalization API](https://hightouch.com/docs/destinations/personalization-api) is a managed service that lets you host a low-latency data API based on any dataset in your cloud data warehouse.

 ![][3]